amandinecaut/wordalisation/model cards/model-card-football-scout.md

 # Model card for Football Scout Wordalisation

-The football scout is implemented within the [TwelveGPT Education framework](https://github.com/soccermatics/twelve-gpt-educational) and is intended as an illustration of the methods.
+The football scout is implemented within the XXX and is intended as an illustration of the methods.
 Here we detail the specific application to football scouting.
 It is thus intended as an example to help others building wordalisations.
 The wordalisations describe players playing as strikers, for at least 300 minutes, in the Premier League 2017-18 season.
-This work is a derivative of the full [Twelve GPT product](https://twelve.football).
-The design and code for this project was by Matthias Green, David Sumpter and Ágúst Pálmason Morthens.
+This work is a derivative of the full XXX.
+The design and code for this project was by XXX, XXX and XX.

 This model card is based on the [model cards paper](https://arxiv.org/abs/1810.03993) and is adapted specifically to Wordalisation applications as detailed in [Representing data in words](publication here).
 We also provide this model card as an example of good practice for describing wordalisations.